-In order to re-establish a value-generating cost benefit ratio in their accounts receivable management, companies should decide at what point in time it no longer pays off to use internal resources and when an alternative such as selling their receivables could make economic sense.
-A one-off sale of receivables could, for example, be a good option for a portfolio of receivables that has accumulated over the years.
+In order to re-establish a value-generating cost-benefit ratio in their accounts receivable management, companies should decide at what point in time it no longer pays off to use internal resources and when an alternative such as selling their receivables could make economic sense.
+A one-off sale of receivables could, for example, be a good option for a portfolio of receivables that have accumulated over the years.
 An even more sustainable solution is the ongoing sale of receivables.
 Depending on the image of the company, this can take place from the second reminder or after several months of their own collection.
 Companies should seek in-depth advice and find a tailored purchase offer.

 Secure reliable collection – including globally

 It is clear that the customer relationship is of fundamental importance in every company!
 This is the case even if a customer does not pay!
 These customers are often only temporarily in a difficult financial situation.
 Depending on the scale of the total debt of a customer, such a phase may last many years.
 Essentially, a functional solution for the reduction of the debt has to be found together with the relevant customer.
 In any case, only legal collection measures must be used.
 Accordingly, the business partner should have the necessary experience and have good instinct in dealing with all kinds of customers, as well as always ensuring that customers are treated with respect.

 Since many companies offer their products or services in more than one country, the local collection competence is another important selection criterion for the business partner.
 This is the case both with regard to language and cultural skills and in terms of the expertise in the legal collection processes, which vary significantly from country to country.